 Each year our Compensation Committee sets an EPS target for our Company.
 Once the year is completed, Hub Group's earnings per share are compared against the EPS target.
 If we meet the EPS target, we pay the EPS portion of the award.
 If we do not meet our EPS target, we do not pay any cash incentive related to EPS or we pay a reduced incentive based on a sliding scale.
 In the same way, our executives can earn, also on a sliding scale, up to twice their EPS target incentive if we substantially exceed our EPS target.
-For 2008, our sliding scale started at \$1.49 ("Adjusted 2007 EPS"), which equals our 2007 EPS after excluding the four cents of earnings per share due to certain non-recurring tax benefits.
-Our EPS target for 2008 was set at \$1.70, which represents a 14% increase over our Adjusted 2007 EPS.
-Our executives could earn twice their EPS target incentive if we earned \$1.91 per share, which represents a 28% increase over our Adjusted 2007 EPS.
-During 2008, we earned \$1.58 per share.
-Based on our pre-approved sliding scale, our executives therefore received 40% of their EPS target incentive.
+In light of the uncertain economic environment in 2009, our Compensation Committee decided to set two six month EPS targets rather than one twelve month EPS target.
+The target for the first six months was set in February and the target for the second six months was set in August.
+For the first six months of 2009, our sliding scale started at \$0.53.
+Our EPS target for the first six months of 2009 was set at \$0.64.
+Our executives could earn twice their EPS bonus was earned for this period.
+For the second six months of 2009, our sliding scale started at \$0.53.
+Our EPS target for the second six months of 2009 was set at \$0.64.
+Our executives could earn twice their EPS target incentive if we earned \$0.50.
+Our EPS target for the second six months of 2009 was set at \$0.64.
+Our executives could earn twice their EPS target incentive if we earned \$0.76 per share during the second six months of 2009.
+During the second six months of 2009 we earned \$0.52 per share and therefore no EPS bonus was earned for this period.

-Mr. David Yeager's target incentive related to EPS was \$344,920 for 2008.
-Mr. Yeager received 40% of this targeted amount, or \$137,968 in accordance with the sliding scale previously approved by the Compensation Committee.
-Mr. Mark Yeager's target incentive related to EPS was \$239,693 for 2008.
-Mr. Mark Yeager received 40% of this targeted amount or \$95,877.
-Ms. Pizzuto's target incentive related to EPS was \$144,000 for 2008.
-Ms. Pizzuto received 40% of this targeted amount or \$57,600.
-Mr. Marsh's target incentive related to EPS was \$144,000 for 2008.
-Mr. Kravas' target incentive related to EPS was \$144,000 for 2008.
-Mr. Kravas received 40% of this targeted amount or \$57,600.
+Mr. David Yeager's target incentive related to EPS was \$344,920 for 2009.
+Mr. Yeager received 0% of this targeted amount in accordance with the sliding scale previously approved by the Compensation Committee.
+Mr. Mark Yeager's target incentive related to EPS was \$276,000 for 2009.
+Mr. Mark Yeager received 0% of this targeted amount.
+Ms. Pizzuto's target incentive related to EPS was \$144,000 for 2009.
+Ms. Pizzuto received 0% of this targeted amount.
+Mr. Marsh's target incentive related to EPS was \$144,000 for 2009.
+Mr. Kravas' target incentive related to EPS was \$144,000 for 2009.
+Mr. Kravas received 0% of this targeted amount.